anrath/SquadSpotifyWrapped/README.md

 ## SquadSpotifyWrapped - Spotify Wrapped For Your Squad (By Kasra)

-I wanted a better way to experience my squad&apos;s music so I built it.
+I wanted a better way to experience my friends&apos;s music so I built it.
 Open source because why not.
 Free because it only runs on client.

 ## Credits